paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Please note: The exact depth to which a student will descend during the course depends upon age, but the maximum for an adult is 30 meters/100 feet</p>
 </blockquote>

-Learn more about our [PADI Advanced Open Water course](/our-diving/more-about-aow)
+Learn more about our [Advanced Open Water course](/our-diving/more-about-aow)

-If you would like to book our PADI Advanced Open Water course, please [Contact Us](/contact)
+If you would like to book an Advanced Open Water course, or learn more about the differences between the PADI and SSI versions, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/AOW1.png,img/our-diving/AOW2.png,img/our-diving/AOW3.png" paddingTop="10px" >}}